Cooperman, Omega settle SEC insider trading charges for $4.95 mln

 Cooperman is worth $3 billion, according to Forbes magazine.

 The case is SEC v Cooperman et al, U.S. District Court, Eastern District of Pennsylvania, No. 16-05043.
-(Additional reporting by Trevor Hunnicutt)
+(Reporting by Jonathan Stempel and Jennifer Ablan in New York; Editing by Tom Brown)